Charles Curtis – Native American Vice-President

 Charles Curtis, of Kanza Indian descent, was an attorney, United States Senator, and 31st Vice President of the United States.

 On November 27, 1884, he married Annie E. Baird of Topeka.
-At the close of his first term as city attorney in 1886 he was re-elected for a second term of two years.
+At the close of his first term as city attorney in 1886, he was re-elected for a second term of two years.
 In 1892, he was nominated by the Republicans of the Fourth Congressional District for Congress, and in November was elected.
-He served in Congress until he was elected to the Senate first by the Kansas legislature, and then by popular vote in 1920 and thereafter.
+He served in Congress until he was elected to the Senate, first by the Kansas Legislature and then by popular vote in 1920.
 Curtis served in the Senate from 1915 to 1929.
+His wife Annie died in 1924.

-After the landslide victory of the Republican ticket in 1928, Curtis resigned from the Senate to serve as Vice-president to Herbert Hoover as President.
-The overwhelming problems of the Topeka led to the Republican defeat in the next election and Curtis’ term as Vice President ended on March 4, 1933.
+After the landslide victory of the Republican ticket in 1928, Curtis resigned from the Senate to serve as Vice-President to Herbert Hoover as President.
+The Republicans were defeated in the next election, and Curtis’ term as Vice President ended on March 4, 1933.

-He was the first person with acknowledged non-European ancestry to reach either of the two highest offices in the United States government’s executive branch, and the last until Barack Obama’s election as president in 2008.
+He was the first person with acknowledged non-European ancestry to reach either of the two highest offices in the United States government’s executive branch.
+He was the last until Barack Obama was elected president in 2008.
+Curtis was also the first multiracial person to serve as vice president, a legacy he held solely until Kamala Harris’s inauguration in 2021.
+He is also the last unmarried person to serve as Vice President in the White House

 Also See: